carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Cluster Creation and Performance Testing in VirtualBox.md

 #### HPCC Parameters and Execution

 Firstly we need to configure `_hpccinf.txt` where are located all the parameters for the HPL test.
-You can use a tooning tool (https://www.advancedclustering.com/act_kb/tune-hpl-dat-file/) to explore some optimal combinations depending on syour particular system or test some by hand.
+You can use a tuning tool (https://www.advancedclustering.com/act_kb/tune-hpl-dat-file/) to explore some optimal combinations depending on your particular system or test some by hand.
 ```
 mv _hpccinf.txt hpccinf.txt
 vim hpccinf.txt
 ```

-The ones I will use are the following ones:
+After testing many combinations, the ones I will use in the end are the following ones:
 ```yaml
 HPLinpack benchmark input file
 Innovative Computing Laboratory, University of Tennessee